dolliars/heyheather/_posts/2019-05-22-shell-4-recap-dup.md

 wrote about the workshop, we've had a two week break and two meetings.
 I've had trouble understanding how [dup2][man-dup2] works so I haven't really moved past pipes.
 I'm glad I've been writing about the process though.
 The blog has served as notes that I reference now and again.
-Recently I tried to explained what I've learned so far and had some trouble expressing it.
+Recently I tried to explain what I've learned so far and had some trouble expressing it.
 I'm glad I practiced verbalizing it though.
 So let's recap.